Team-SCRIPT/DSInJava/README.md

-# Data Structure In Java
+# Data Structures In Java
 Contains codes for study assistance for the presentation document sent elsewhere.